zanedr/front-end-submissions-public/1611/mod-4/byob/Franklin_Crosby_byob.md

 * It's a good idea to test the type of response in [each test](https://github.com/Obleo33/byob/blob/master/test/routes.spec.js#L40-L46) too - to test if you expect `html` or `json`
 * Since [this route](https://github.com/Obleo33/byob/blob/master/test/routes.spec.js#L92) is for retrieving a single resource, then you typically do not send the resource within an array, but just send the single object as JSON
 * Why the deletion of the user in [this test](https://github.com/Obleo33/byob/blob/master/test/routes.spec.js#L166-L170)?
 Your `beforeEach` should delete and re-seed the users for each test
-* Ideally, in addition to testing for the [response code](https://github.com/Obleo33/byob/blob/master/test/routes.spec.js#L203), there would be some text that the user would see to knwo that the email cannot change
+* Ideally, in addition to testing for the [response code](https://github.com/Obleo33/byob/blob/master/test/routes.spec.js#L203), there would be some text that the user would see to know that the email cannot change
 * Nice sad path test [here](https://github.com/Obleo33/byob/blob/master/test/routes.spec.js#L332-L342)
 * I'm curious about why you're doing [this](https://github.com/Obleo33/byob/blob/master/test/routes.spec.js#L357-L366)